 The provisional title for Naomi's PhD thesis is 'Le cadre déborde: the subject, the sensory and the surreal in Dora Maar's photographic works.'
 Working against the biographical approach that has characterised writing on Maar's life and art to date, it provides a theory-driven analysis of her photographs.
 In doing so, it seeks to expand the framework within which those works are considered in dialogue with surrealism, as well as locating them within the wider context of photographic modernism.

-Naomi is also currently serving on the committee of the Association for Art History's Student Members Group, and is a member of the Dada & Surrealism Research Group led by Edinburgh College of Art.
+Naomi is also currently serving on the committee of the Association for Art History's PhD & ECR Network, and is a member of the Dada & Surrealism Research Group led by Edinburgh College of Art.

 During the 2017/18 academic year, Naomi is tutoring on the undergraduate course History of Art 2.

 "Calum Colvin and the Postmodern Turn" in Calum Colvin: The Magic Box, Edinburgh Printmakers, 2014 (catalogue essay)